Peanut Butter Oreo Ice Cream for Ninja Creami

 Once the first spin completes, uninstall the pint container and remove the outer bowl lid to check on the ice cream texture.
 From here, you have a few options:

-If it is no where near creamy, put the blade lid back on, reinstall the pint, and spin again–this time with the “re-spin” function.
+If it is not yet creamy, put the blade lid back on, reinstall the pint, and spin again–this time with the “re-spin” function.

 If it is close to your preferred final texture, then you can do another spin with the “Mix-In” cycle.
-If desired, dig out a well in the center of the ice cream and place 2-3 Oreos in it.
+Dig out a well in the center of the ice cream and place 2-3 Oreos in it.
 Reinstall the pint container as directed and press Mix In.

-For the thickest & creamiest results, I recommend either skim milk (dairy) or coconut milk (the low calorie beverage, not necessarily the full-fat canned milk–though you can use that if you’d like!).
+💥For the thickest & creamiest results, I recommend skim milk (dairy) or coconut milk (the low-calorie beverage, not the full-fat canned milk–though you can use that if you’d like!).

-Nut milks, such as almond, cashew, macadamia, etc. will work to make a creamy.
-However, the texture will be a tad thinner than the other milks I have recommended.
+💥Nut milks, such as almond, cashew, macadamia, etc. will work to make a creamy.
+However, the texture will be thinner than the other milks I have recommended.

-If you make this recipe, please come back and let me know how it goes!
-A rating and review helps my site out so much. 🙂
+If you make this recipe, please come back to leave a comment and review!
+Leaving ratings and reviews helps my site out so much. 🙂 I reply to every comment.

 Peanut Butter Oreo Protein Ice Cream for Ninja Creami